tk3369/SASLib.jl/README.md

 ### String Columns

-By default, string columns are read into an `AbstractArray` structure called ObjectPool in order to conserve memory space that might be wasted for duplicate string values.
-The library tries to be smart - when it encounters too many unique values (>10%) in a large array (> 10,000 rows), it falls back to a regular Julia array.
+By default, string columns are read into an `AbstractArray` structure called ObjectPool in order to conserve memory space that might otherwise be wasted for duplicate string values.
+The library tries to be smart - when it encounters too many unique values (> 10%) in a large array (> 2000 rows), it falls back to a regular Julia array.

-You can use a different array type for any columns as you wish by specifying a `string_array_fn` parameter when reading the file.
+You can use a different array type (e.g. [CategoricalArray](https://github.com/JuliaData/CategoricalArrays.jl) or [PooledArray](https://github.com/JuliaComputing/PooledArrays.jl)) for any columns as you wish by specifying a `string_array_fn` parameter when reading the file.
 It has to be a Dict that maps a column symbol into a function that takes an integer argument and returns any array of that size.

-Example:
+For example, the anonymous function below returns a regular Julia array:

 ```
 julia> x = readsas("productsales.sas7bdat", include_columns=[:COUNTRY, :REGION]);